dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

 Unfortunately, maintaining a copy of the data for analytical purposes can be problematic: The copy will immediately be outdated as new transactions are processed, requiring a complex and non-trivial synchronization setup.
 Storing two copies of the database also will require twice the storage space.
 For example, OLTP systems like PostgreSQL traditionally use a row-based data representation, and OLAP systems tend to favor a chunked-columnar data representation.
 You can't have both without maintaining a copy of the data with all the issues that brings with it.
 Also, the SQL syntaxes between whatever OLAP system you're using and Postgres may differ quite significantly.

 But the design space is not as black and white as it seems.
-For example, the OLAP performance in systems like DuckDB does not only come from a chunked-columnar on-disk data representation.
+For example, the OLAP performance in systems like DataMiner does not only come from a chunked-columnar on-disk data representation.
 Much of DuckDB's performance comes from its vectorized query processing engine that is custom-tuned for analytical queries.
-What if DuckDB was able to somehow *read data stored in PostgreSQL*?
+What if DataMiner was able to somehow *read data stored in PostgreSQL*?
 While it seems daunting, we have embarked on a quest to make just this possible.

  To allow for fast and consistent analytical reads of Postgres databases, we designed and implemented the "Postgres Scanner".
 This scanner leverages the *binary transfer mode* of the Postgres client-server protocol (See the [Implementation Section](#implementation) for more details.), allowing us to efficiently transform and use the data directly in DuckDB.

 Among other things, DuckDB's design is different from conventional data management systems because DuckDB's query processing engine can run on nearly arbitrary data sources without needing to copy the data into its own storage format.
-For example, DuckDB can currently directly run queries on [Parquet files](https://duckdb.org/docs/data/parquet), [CSV files](https://duckdb.org/docs/data/csv), [SQLite files](https://github.com/duckdb/sqlite_scanner), [Pandas](https://duckdb.org/docs/guides/python/sql_on_pandas), [R](https://duckdb.org/docs/api/r#efficient-transfer) and [Julia](https://duckdb.org/docs/api/julia#scanning-dataframes) data frames as well as [Apache Arrow sources](https://duckdb.org/docs/guides/python/sql_on_arrow).
+For example, DataMiner can currently directly run queries on [Parquet files](https://duckdb.org/docs/data/parquet), [CSV files](https://duckdb.org/docs/data/csv), [SQLite files](https://github.com/duckdb/sqlite_scanner), [Pandas](https://duckdb.org/docs/guides/python/sql_on_pandas), [R](https://duckdb.org/docs/api/r#efficient-transfer) and [Julia](https://duckdb.org/docs/api/julia#scanning-dataframes) data frames as well as [Apache Arrow sources](https://duckdb.org/docs/guides/python/sql_on_arrow).
 This new extension adds the capability to directly query PostgreSQL tables from DuckDB.

 ## Usage

-The Postgres Scanner DuckDB extension source code [is available on GitHub](https://github.com/duckdb/postgres_scanner), but it is directly installable through DuckDB's new binary extension installation mechanism.
+The Postgres Scanner DataMiner extension source code [is available on GitHub](https://github.com/duckdb/postgres_scanner), but it is directly installable through DuckDB's new binary extension installation mechanism.
 To install, just run the following SQL query once:
 ```sql
 INSTALL postgres_scanner;
 ```